bealebe/CheatSheets/git_cheat_sheet.md

 Revert a commit (and add new entry to commit history) `git revert <commit_hash>`
 Revert last `n` commits and add `n` entries to commit history `git revert HEAD~n..HEAD`
-Revert commits between A and Z (inclusively) `git revert --no-commit A..Z`
+Revert commits exclusively from Y to HEAD `git revert --no-commit Y..HEAD`

 Remove local changes (untracked files are ignored) `git reset --hard`
 Remove last `n` commits from commit history (if it has not been pushed) and: